-Agent administrator User having privileges only to read and write policy agent profile configuration information, typically created to delegate policy agent profile creation to the user installing a policy agent.
+Agent administrator User having privileges only to read and write agent profile configuration information, typically created to delegate agent profile creation to the user installing a web or Java agent.

 Agent authenticator Entity with read-only access to multiple agent profiles defined in the same realm; allows an agent to read web service profiles.